 - Make solid eye contact to ensure your point will get across if the interview is in person.

-- Say something like, “Let’s stick to the set of questions I have here; we are short on time” and move right to the next question.
+- Say something like, “Let’s stick to the set of questions I have here; we are short on time,” and move right to the next question.

-If the candidate goes there again, you can be firmer and say, “We unfortunately are going into personal details.
+If the candidate goes there again, you can be firmer and say, “We, unfortunately, are going into personal details.
 I’ll ask you to stick to answering the questions at hand, please.”
 If the candidate still continues down the oversharing lane, it is advised that you end the interview as politely as possible.
 This indicates they aren’t listening or are looking for you to open an illegal can of worms.
 At worst, they could be a lawsuit seeker.

 Implications for Asking Illegal Interview Questions

-The most obvious drawback of asking illegal interview questions is legal trouble.
+The most obvious drawback of asking illegal job interview questions is legal trouble.
 Applicants and employees who think they’ve been discriminated against can file a claim with the EEOC.
 The EEOC will investigate the claim.
 Even if it decides against bringing a civil rights action against your company, once the EEOC has conducted its investigation, the applicant or employee is free to file a civil lawsuit.

 Bottom Line